mp2016/presentations/README.md

 ## Web

 - Hop, a Language for Programming the Web 2.0
-- Process-aware web programming with Jolie (Practical)
+- Process-aware web programming with Jolie
 - Web Services Foundations (any book chapter, contains one about REST)